ECE884Group1/ECE884_Final_Project/README.md

     to install Tensorflow 1.14, which is the latest version of Tensorflow supported by the master branch.
 Refer to [TensorFlow installation guide](https://www.tensorflow.org/install/) for more details.

+    In the codes for the baseline methods for both the Cartpole and the Mountain car environments, Keras has been used to implement Tensorflow.
+Keras is an open-source software library that provides a Python interface for the TensorFlow library.
+    ```bash
+   pip install keras
+    ```

 ## Usage